News

 B2B Cyber Security ShortNews

-The April 2023 Patchday release contains fixes for 97 CVEs (Common Vulnerabilities and Exposures) - seven rated critical and 90 rated important.
-One of the 97 CVEs has already been misused as a zero day in the wild.
-“CVE-2023-28252 is an elevation of privilege vulnerability in the Windows Common Log File System (CLFS).
-It has been exploited by criminals and is the second zero-day use of CLFS privileges this year - and the fourth in the last two years.
+The April 2023 Patchday version contains fixes for 97 CVEs (Common Vulnerabilities and Exposures) - seven classified as critical and 90 as important.
+One of the 97 CVEs has already been abused in the wild as a zero day.
+"CVE-2023-28252 is an elevation-of-privilege vulnerability in the Windows Common Log File System (CLFS).
+It has been exploited by criminals and is the second zero-day exploitation of CLFS privileges this year - and already the fourth in the last two years.
 It is also the second CLFS zero-day vulnerability disclosed by researchers from Mandiant and DBAPPSecurity (CVE-2022-37969), although...

 Read more